vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 In the dropdown below  you can read through examples of how funding reward pools works.
 <details><summary>See funding examples</summary>
 <p>
 A participant wants to incentivise trading on three new markets, all of which have the same settlement asset.
-They can create a transfer that will top up the reward pools for those markets that accept VEGA as a reward and that calculate based on the ‘maker fees paid’ metric.
+They can create a transfer that will top up the reward pools for those markets that accept governance-token as a reward and that calculate based on the ‘maker fees paid’ metric.

-* Reward Pool 1:  Reward Asset = VEGA | Market ID = A | Metric Type = Maker fees paid
+* Reward Pool 1:  Reward Asset = governance-token | Market ID = A | Metric Type = Maker fees paid
-* Reward Pool 2:  Reward Asset = VEGA | Market ID = B | Metric Type = Maker fees paid
+* Reward Pool 2:  Reward Asset = governance-token | Market ID = B | Metric Type = Maker fees paid
-* Reward Pool 3:  Reward Asset = VEGA | Market ID = C | Metric Type = Maker fees paid
+* Reward Pool 3:  Reward Asset = governance-token | Market ID = C | Metric Type = Maker fees paid

 All 3 markets settle in USDT.
 The rewards will be split to each market proportionally based on how much was paid out in maker fees for each market, and then each market’s pool will be split proportionally between users who paid maker fees in each defined market.